-Characteristics of Effective Clinical Teachers (pdf)
+Characteristics of Effective Clinical Teachers (link)

 Provides those involved in educating members of the health professions an asynchronous, interdisciplinary, and interactive way to obtain, expand, and improve teaching skills.
 These skills can then be applied within own professional context, with a variety of learners, extending across many stages.
 After completing this course, learners will: 1.
 Understand educational theory as it relates to health professions education 2.
 Match instructional methods with desired educational outcomes 3.
 Learn a variety of applied teaching techniques 4.
 Share successful teaching strategies Suggested resources will include educational videos, individual readings, recommended reference books, and crowd-sourced recommendations.